addthis/addthis-angularjs/README.md

 # [![official-addthis-angularjs logo](https://github.com/oracle/addthis-angularjs/raw/master/logo_full.png)](https://www.addthis.com)
 > Grow your website with tools trusted by over 15 million sites.
 The AddThis AngularJS module includes a directive, service, and provider.
 It is smart about route/location changes and the AngularJS digest cycles and how they affect AddThis tools.
 This module requires a free [AddThis account](https://www.addthis.com/register) and is compatible with free and paid plans.
+If you're struggling with instructions, we keep the AngularJS install instructions on the [AddThis Academy](http://www.addthis.com/academy/install-addthis-angularjs/) up to date.

 ## Installation